-DUE PROCESS OF LAW WAS VIOLATED BY STATE ACTION WHEN THE STATE USED PERJURY, FRAUD AND/OR CONSPIRACY TO ESTABLISH CRIMINAL THE AGENCY OF ANOTHER AND PROBABLE CAUSE TO INDICT
+WAS DUE PROCESS OF LAW VIOLATED BY STATE ACTION WHEN THE STATE USED PERILRY AND/OR FRAUD AND/OR CONSPIRACY TO ESTABLISH THE CRIMINAL AGENCY OF ANOTHER AND PROBABLE CAUSE TO INDICT?

-1. The evidence of this case is insufficient as a matter of law to establish the commission of a crime.
-F.B. v.
-State, 852 So.2d 226, 230 (Fla.
-2003).
+13. The evidence of this case is insufficient as a matter of law to establish the commission of a crime.
 This statement is relevant if Ms. Martz had fired the fatal shot herself.
-In fact, a review of the evidence of the pre indictment investigation reveals Ms. Martz did fire the fatal shot and that there was no evidence to show anyone other than Ms. Martz did a crime.
-There is only evidence that establishes some type of a self- inflicted accident/suicide as is shown below.
+In fact, a review of the evidence of the pre-indictment investigation reveals that there was no evidence to show a crime.
+There is only evidence that establishes some type of a self-inflicted accident suicide as is shown below.

-2. Upon Broom's return to his hotel room, Broom found his close and intimate friend Charlotte Martz with what appeared to be a gun shot injury to her head.
+14. Upon Broom's return to his hotel room.
+Broom found his close and intimate friend Charlotte Martz with what appeared to be a gun shot injury to her head.
 Broom had help summoned (Exhibit A, Det.
 Woodward's deposition at P.7, Ln.
 23 through 25 and p.8, lines 1 through 3).
 Broom was attempting mouth-to-mouth resuscitation (Exhibit A, P.6, Ln 12 through 15) when the first law enforcement personnel arrived.
-The ambulance arrived shortly thereafter (Exhibit A, P.7, Ln.
-4 through 5) and the EMT's took over the CPR from Broom.
-When asked Broom informed the law enforcement personnel that "he had no idea what happened".
-These first law enforcement personnel prima facie surmised suicide.
-A fact, presumed to be true unless disproved by some evidence (Blacks Law Dictionary Sixth Edition at page 825).
-Broom was asked to wait outside, but he was so concerned about how his friend was doing that he kept going in and out of the room.
-So an officer escorted Broom to a patrol car and had him to sit in the back seat.
-After a few minutes Broom was informed that his friend did not make it.
+The ambulance arrived shortly thereafter (Exhibit A, P.7, Ln, 4 through 5) and the EMT's took over the CPR from Broom.
+When asked Broom informed the law enforcement personnel that "he had no idea what